DIAGNijmegen/node21/algorithms/nodulegeneration/README.md

     "version": { "major": 1, "minor": 0 }
 }
 ```
-The implementation of the algorithm inference in process.py is straightforward (and highly recommended be followed by participants creating their own algorithm):
+The implementation of the algorithm inference in process.py is straightforward (and must be followed by participants creating their own algorithm):
 load the nodules.json file in the [*__init__*](https://github.com/DIAGNijmegen/node21/blob/main/algorithms/nodulegeneration/process.py#L25) function of the class,
 and implement a function called [*predict*](https://github.com/DIAGNijmegen/node21/blob/main/algorithms/nodulegeneration/process.py#L44)
-to generetae nodules on a given CXR image.
+to generate nodules on a given CXR image.

 The function [*predict*](https://github.com/DIAGNijmegen/node21/blob/main/algorithms/nodulegeneration/process.py#L44) is run by
 evalutils when the [process](https://github.com/DIAGNijmegen/node21/blob/main/algorithms/nodulegeneration/process.py#L108) function is called.

-📌 NOTE: In order to run this codebase, nodule_patches folder should contain all the ct nodule patches and corresponding segmentation maps, which are provided in zenodo release of NODE21.
-If you would like to run this algorithm, please copy all the provided ct nodule patches and segmentations together inside nodule_patches folder.
+📌 NOTE: In order to run this codebase, nodule_patches folder should contain all the ct nodule patches and corresponding segmentation maps, which are provided in the zenodo release of NODE21.
+     (Here we provide just one patch and its segmentation as an example.)
+     If you would like to run this algorithm, please copy all the provided ct nodule patches and segmentations together in to the nodule_patches folder.

 💡 To test this container locally without a docker container, you should the **execute_in_docker** flag to
 False - this sets all paths to relative paths.
 You should set it back to **True** when you want to switch back to the docker container setting.